Causes of Fecal Incontinence in Dogs

 Fecal incontinence in dogs is very stressful and tiring for both you and your dog and it's inevitable to get upset.
 But while you train or wait for medications to take effect, washable dog diapers will kiss your worries away.
 These diapers catch the mess before it hits the carpet and are a comfortable choice for your pup.
 This will prevent you from having to constantly follow your dog's mess all day.

-Fecal incontinence isn’t necessarily fun to deal with but with patience, love and care for your dog, the way to recovery won't be as hard of work as you may think it will be.
+Fecal incontinence isn’t necessarily fun to deal with but with patience, love and care for your dog, recovery won't be as hard of work as you may think it will be.

 - Featured Products